raytiley/raytiley.github.com/_posts/2016-02-09-ember-onerror-troll.markdown

 ---

 It is pretty much the same bug I spent my day today cursing.
 Inside an action we were trying to call a function that is `undefined`.
 Instead of logging anything to the console, it will instead give you a sweet `alert` message.
 Imagine instead if the `alert` was logging to a disabled error tracking service.
-The error would be swallowed an your test would pass, even though it should really fail due to an un-handeled error.
+The error would be swallowed and your test would pass, even though it should really fail due to an un-handeled error.

 ## Takeaways